How to Restart SSH in Solaris 10/11

 $ svcadm enable svc:/network/ssh:default

-By following these steps, you will have successfully managed to start or restart ssh service in Solaris 10 and Solaris 11.
+By following these steps, you can restart SSH in Solaris 10 or 11 with ease.

 Leave a Comment